 1. Identity and Mission

-1.1 NAMI is a grassroots organization of individuals with mental illnesses, especially serious mental illnesses, their family members, and friends whose mission is to advocate for effective prevention, diagnosis, treatment, support, research and recovery that improves the quality of life of persons of all ages who are affected by mental illnesses.
+1.1 NAMI, the National Alliance on Mental Illness, is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness, especially those with serious mental illness.
+NAMI advocates for effective prevention, diagnosis, treatment, support, research and recovery that improves the quality of life of persons of all ages who are affected by mental illness.

-1.5 While primary peer support is concentrated in local affiliates, all components of NAMI declare:
+1.5 While primary peer support is concentrated in NAMI Affiliates in local communities, all components of NAMI declare:

 (1.5.1) Together we can give each other strong support;